johandenerad/hello-world/README.md

 25/02/2018 - Added WebApi: a slightly borked in-memory Api I built using C#, with a website that accesses it's methods via jQuery.

-03/04/2018 - Added ListConntents: a C# console application that lists the files in a folder and orders them by size.
+03/04/2018 - Added ListContents: a C# console application that lists the files in a folder and orders them by size.